oxc-project/acorn-test262/test-typescript/tests/cases/compiler/propertiesAndIndexersForNumericNames.ts.md

               "start": 2033,
               "end": 2069,
               "raw": "\"should've been in exponential form\"",
-              "value": "should've been in exponential form"
+              "value": "should've been in exponential form",
+              "regex": null,
+              "bigint": null
             }
           }
         ]